UniversalDependencies/UD_Latin-ITTB/README.txt

 Latin data from the Index Thomisticus Treebank.
 It contains the complete work by Thomas Aquinas (1225–1274; medieval Latin), and by 61 authors related to Thomas.

-The UD_Latin-ITT dataset results from conversion of the Index Thomisticus Treebank.
+The UD_Latin-ITTB dataset results from conversion of the Index Thomisticus Treebank.
 The data was first converted to the Prague dependency style as a part of HamleDT;
 then it was automatically converted to Universal Dependencies (HamleDT 3.0, 2015).
 The first release of Universal Dependencies that includes this treebank is UD v1.2 in November 2015.
 The